halilozel1903/JavaExamples/README.md

 # Java Examples
 It contains examples of the OOP part of the Java language.

+OOP stands for Object-Oriented Programming.
+Procedural programming is about writing procedures or methods that perform operations on the data, while object-oriented programming is about creating objects that contain both data and methods

 ## License ℹ️
 ```
 MIT License